Wetting on a spherical wall: influence of liquid-gas interfacial properties

 \section{Abstract}

 We study the equilibrium of a liquid film on an attractive spherical substrate for an intermolecular interaction model exhibiting both fluid-fluid and fluid-wall long-range forces.
-We first re-examine the wetting properties of the model in the zero-curvature limit, i.e. for a planar wall, using an effective interfacial Hamiltonian approach in the framework of the well known sharp-kink approximation (SKA).
-We obtain very good agreement with a mean-field density functional theory (DFT), fully justifying the use of SKA in this limit. \newstuff{We then turn our attention to substrates of finite curvature and appropriately modify the so called soft-interface approximation (SIA) originally formulated by Napi {\'o}rkowski and Dietrich [Phys.
-Rev. B {\bf 34}, 6469, (1986)] for critical wetting on a planar wall.
+We first reexamine the wetting properties of the model in the zero-curvature limit, i.e., for a planar wall, using an effective interfacial Hamiltonian approach in the framework of the well known sharp-kink approximation (SKA).
+We obtain very good agreement with a mean-field density functional theory (DFT), fully justifying the use of SKA in this limit.
+We then turn our attention to substrates of finite curvature and appropriately modify the so-called soft-interface approximation (SIA) originally formulated by Napi\'orkowski and Dietrich [Phys.
+Rev. B 34, 6469 (1986)] for critical wetting on a planar wall.
 A detailed asymptotic analysis of SIA confirms the SKA functional form for the film growth.
-However, in this functional form SKA approximates surface tension with that of a sharp interface.
-This overestimates the liquid-gas surface tension and thus SKA is only qualitative rather than quantitative.
-On the other hand, by relaxing the assumption of a sharp interface, with e.g. even a simple ``smoothing" of the density profile there, improves the predictive capability of the theory markedly, making it quantitative and showing that the liquid-gas surface tension plays a crucial role when describing wetting on a curved substrate.
-In addition, we show that in contrast to SKA, SIA predicts the expected mean-field critical exponent of the liquid-gas surface tension.}
+However, it turns out that the agreement between SKA and our DFT is only qualitative.
+We then show that the quantitative discrepancy between the two is due to the overestimation of the liquid-gas surface tension within SKA.
+On the other hand, by relaxing the assumption of a sharp interface, with, e.g., a simple ÒsmoothingÓ of the density profile there, markedly improves the predictive capability of the theory, making it quantitative and showing that the liquid-gas surface tension plays a crucial role when describing wetting on a curved substrate.
+In addition, we show that in contrast to SKA, SIA predicts the expected mean-field critical exponent of the liquid-gas surface tension.

 \keywords{surface phase transition, wetting transition, prewetting, density functional theory, effective interfacial potential, sharp-kink approximation, spherical wall}